djmannion/ns_aperture/README.rst

 vtc_sel-ROI
   ( 128 volumes, 10 runs, n(s) voxels ) array of BOLD signals.
 As above, but only including selected voxels.

+loc_vtc_sel-ROI
+  ( 128 volumes, 2 runs, n(s) voxels ) array of BOLD signals.
+As above, but for the localiser data.

 vtc_avg-ROI
   ( 128 volumes, 10 runs ) array of BOLD signals.
-ROI timecourses averaged across all *selected* voxels.
+ROI timecourses averaged across all *selected* voxels, high-pass filtered, and covert to percent signal change.

 loc_vtc-ROI
   ( 128 volumes, 2 runs, n voxels ) array of BOLD signals.
 As above, but for the localiser data.